hailey-royle/conlang/docs.md

 specifiers add more information about the word it is modifying

+### controll flow

+if a word in a sentance is unmarked, it is a specifier of the word emeditly before it
+other functionality has to be implemted with operators

+#### operators

+sa : next word is a corollary
+si : all following words modify the word before the *si* until *su* (open parentheses)
+su : closes si (closed parentheses)

 ## borrowing

 some words are created for their contrast with other words, with english not being considered